brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 ## 2045

-With the web making such fast advances, one can only wonder what it'll be a few decades from now.
+With the web advancing so fast, one can only wonder what it will look like a few decades from now.

-One of the key changes will have to do with the sandbox we're all using today: the browser.
+One of the key changes could be the sandbox we're all using today: the browser.
 Will applications stay confined to that browser window, or will they break free and live as first-class programs on your operating system?

 The mobile world is already moving in this direction with progressive web apps.
 Chrome OS was completely built on top of the web, independent of the browser.
-But, some might argue, it was too much ahead of its time.
+But, some might argue, it was too ahead of its time.

 Imagine a world where web apps can be "installed" via an app store; where you don't need bookmarks or URLs anymore, but simply open an app, like we open the browser today.
 Obviously, being built on top of the web; these apps don't need to be installed, they just work, everywhere.

-Imagine a JavaScript and DOM engine built into your operating system.
+Imagine JavaScript and DOM engines baked into operating systems.
 No more Electron or Java for easy cross-platform programming.
 All programs can be shared, everything will be interconnected.